#14 BIG Podcast – “Les frontières et la cohésion territoriale européenne”

 Listen on Apple Podcasts, Spotify, YouTube, and the Podcast App!

 Borders in Flux and Border Temporalities In and Beyond Europe

 Belval, Luxembourg | December 15-16, 2022

-The conference invites scholars whose research sheds light on the temporal dimension of borders by exploring border practices, border discourses, and analyses of border regimes and life at the border in Europe.
-The conference will include papers that focus on topics that are related to identity, historical memory, minorities, cross-border experiences, cross-border cooperation, and regionalism.
-The conference will also highlight methodological and conceptual considerations of researching borders in and through time and space.
+The conference invited scholars whose research sheds light on the temporal dimension of borders by exploring border practices, border discourses, and analyses of border regimes and life at the border in Europe.
+The conference included papers that focus on topics that are related to identity, historical memory, minorities, cross-border experiences, cross-border cooperation, and regionalism.
+The conference also highlighted methodological and conceptual considerations of researching borders in and through time and space.